55 important questions and answers - Bandera County Courier

 39. What do I have to consider with pets?

 So far, there is no evidence or evidence that pets such as dogs or cats are at Covid – 19 become ill or transmitted.
-Like so much in the context of this epidemic, this cannot be ruled out, but the normal hygiene, which should apply in any case when dealing with animals, is considered sufficient by experts.
+Like so much in the context of this epidemic, this cannot be ruled out, but the normal hygiene that is in the area anyway g should be considered with animals is considered sufficient by experts.

-On March 4, it was announced that the virus in a dog that was infected with Covid – 19 suffered from Hong Kong, has been demonstrated.
+On March 4, it was announced that the virus in a dog that was infected with Covid – 19 suffered from Hong Kong, was proven.
 The test results indicate that the dog carried relatively few viruses on its mucous membranes.

 It is unclear whether the virus has increased significantly or only because of contact with the infected person and from surfaces touched by it or wetted with secretion, as it were, as a contaminant.
 It is also unclear whether the dog could have passed the infectious virus on to humans.
 Experts consider this unlikely.
 The virus was also found in Sars in the year 2003 been.
 However, these never fell ill and transmission to humans was never proven.